emberjs/rfcs/text/0000-injection-parameter-normalization.md

 ## Summary

-Normalize on passing the `owner` as the first parameter to the constructor of classes that are created by the container.
+Normalize on passing the `owner` as the first parameter to the constructor for Ember's built in framework classes that are constructed by the container:

+- `GlimmerComponent`
+- `EmberComponent`
+- `Service`
+- `Route`
+- `Controller`
+- `Helper`

 ## Terminology